dharanids004/Task-5/README.md

-His project analyzes sales data using Python, Pandas, and Matplotlib to gain insights into sales performance.

 📁 Files in this Repository
 data_analysis_template.ipynb → Jupyter Notebook with code and visualizations sales_data.csv → Sample sales dataset used for analysis